godotengine/godot-docs/classes/class_projectsettings.rst

 :ref:`bool<class_bool>` **rendering/rendering_device/fallback_to_vulkan** = ``true`` :ref:`🔗<class_ProjectSettings_property_rendering/rendering_device/fallback_to_vulkan>`

-If ``true``, the forward renderer will fall back to Vulkan if Direct3D 12 (on Windows) or Metal (on macOS x86_64) are not supported.
+If ``true``, the Forward+ renderer will fall back to Vulkan if Direct3D 12 (on Windows) or Metal (on macOS x86_64) are not supported.
 The fallback is always attempted regardless of this setting if Direct3D 12 (Windows) or Metal (macOS) driver support was disabled at compile time.

 \ **Note:** This setting is implemented on Windows and macOS.